-UN General Assembly Committee Adopts Draft Resolution on Death Penalty Moratorium and for the First Time Condemns Executions Based on Gender Identity
+UN: Death Penalty Moratorium and Condemnation of Executions Based on Gender Identity

 On November 19, 2012, a majority of the world’s states voted in favor of a resolution calling upon all states to “establish a moratorium on executions with a view to abolishing the death penalty” (see full text of the resolution here).
 The vote took place in the UN General Assembly’s Third Committee, which addresses social, humanitarian and human rights issues.
 This is the Third Committee’s fourth resolution for a moratorium on the use of the death penalty, and the vote paves the way for a full General Assembly vote in late December.